Ready to get ahead? Awesome.

 ABOUT OUR PROGRAM

-Each year, nearly 1,000 students in our region experience college life through the Dual Enrollment program at Delta College.
+Each year, over 1,400 students in our region experience college life through the Dual Enrollment program at Delta College.
 Over the years, tens of thousands of students have taken college courses towards both their high school and college degree.
 Some students choose to take a few courses to get a head start on their college coursework, while others complete the necessary requirements of earning an Associate degree at the same time they are graduating from high school.
 Students have the option of taking classes at their high school, on any of Delta’s campuses, or online.

 According to the U.S. Department of Education, college credit earned prior to high school graduation reduces the average time-to-degree and increases the likelihood of graduation for participating students.
 There is also evidence that dual enrollment increases academic performance and educational attainment.
 MI School Data provides numerous facts and figures showing that dual enrollment participants are more likely than nonparticipants to graduate high school, go on to college, and complete college degrees.

 Not only do dual enrolled students earn credit - they are among our highest academic achievers at Delta College – representing the future of the Great Lakes Bay Region and beyond!
-See the full list of achievement awards here.

 WHAT IS THE COST TO DUAL ENROLL?